JosephSilber/bouncer/readme.md

 ### Getting all abilities for a user

-You can get all abilities for a user directly from the model:
+You can get all abilities for a user directly from the user model:

 ```php
 $abilities = $user->getAbilities();